Traditional smokers make it difficult to control temperatures. Using these, you run the risk of undercooked meat that can make you sick.

 One of the most significant challenges, when you are smoking meats, is temperature control (1).

 This is especially true for offset cookers as there is a separate fuel door that you open to add fuel and water.
+You can find out which offset smoker model we think is the best by clicking on this link.

 Electric smokers are also better as you digitally set the temperature, and the heating unit will kick in to help regulate the temp.